-I General information
+I General Information

-§ 1 Applicability of the examination regulations; module catalog and study plan

-- (1) These examination regulations are to administer full-time studies and examinations of the Master's program Integrated Design Research at Technische Hochschule K\u00f6ln University of Applied Sciences.
-The program is divided into two specializations: "Integrated Design" and "European Design" - (2) Based on these examination regulations, Technische Hochschule Köln establishes a study plan (see annex 1 a/b/c) and a module catalog.
+- § 1 Applicability of the examination regulations; module catalog and study plan - (1) These examination regulations are to administer studies and examinations of the advanced Master's program (Weiterbildender Masterstudiengang) Game Development and Research at Technische Hochschule Köln. - (2) Based on these examination regulations, Technische Hochschule Köln establishes a study plan (see annex 1) and a module catalog.
 The module catalog outlines the course contents, intended learning outcomes and structure of the individual modules, taking developments in the fields of science and university teaching as well as profession-specific requirements into account.
-The study plan provides students with a guideline for adequately scheduling their studies. - (3) As an alternative to the full-time program, the faculty provides an alternative study plan for parttime students for the specialization "Integrated Design" in accordance with § 62a (1) HG (annex 1c).
-The standard program duration as stated in § 4 remains unaffected.
+The study plan provides students with a guideline for adequately scheduling their studies.